 7. ‘This law is anti-citizenship, anti-peace, anti-democracy.
 This is an apartheid law’ (Mohammad Barakeh, Knesset Protocols).

 8. ‘The Expulsion Law that passed tonight in the Knesset, according to which a special majority can expel a member of Knesset if his behavior deviates from what is expected, is a patently anti-democratic law.
-Member of Knesset Dichter wants to create a smokescreen so that people will talk about this and not about the central issue: the ongoing erosion of the democratic sphere’ (Ayman Odeh, Ynet news interview, Feburary 29, 2016).
+Member of Knesset Dichter wants to create a smokescreen so that people will talk about this and not about the central issue: the ongoing erosion of the democratic sphere’ (Ayman Odeh, Ynet News interview, Feburary 29, 2016).

 A smokescreen is a combat tool that uses smoke deliberately released into the air in order to mask the movement, activity, or location of a military force such as ground troops, tanks, aircraft, or ships.
 This phrase has been borrowed as an idiom for an intentional diversion.